openl2m/openl2m/docs/faq.rst

 * **Why does it take a while to show the switch page?**

-This is a design decision. **Everything is live read from the switch as you access it**.
+This is a design decision. **Everything is read in real-time from the switch as you access it**.
 I.e. Every time you go (back) to a switch, it needs to re-learn the switch information from SNMP data.
 That makes it somewhat slower, but it also means **you always have the current information.**